ERR0RW0LF/TerraOptimized/README.md

 # TerraOptimized
-Game and Game engine writen in Rust
+Game and Game engine written in Rust